-This means that the legislation will soon be passed, hopefully, and by next year students will be granted this extension.
+This means that the legislation will soon be passed, hopefully, all international students who graduate in or after Summer 2021 will be granted this extension.
 There has been talk of this before, yes, but this time it’s looking really positive.

 Jian Goh and Anika Awasthi discuss the pros and cons of the 2 year visa extension in this short YouTube video:

 What does this mean for you?

 Without a doubt, it’s an exciting development.
 Certainly, it will be life changing for many of you.
 Since the news was announced, we at Grad Careers Coach have been asked lots of questions.
 Will I be eligible?
 Will it be easier to secure a job with visa sponsorship?

 So we wanted to discuss the pros and the cons of this new 2 year visa extension rule.
 Let’s start with…

 1. MORE TIME & FLEXIBILITY

 - Having two years after you graduate will mean that you can have much less pressure.
 At the moment, many of you have just four months after you graduate to jump in and focus on securing your job, and it’s very intense.